Swizec/nightowls/manuscript/dothey.md

 To research this book I talked to some ten programmers and read hundreds of comments on the original essay, Twitter and various Reddit threads about the topic.
 Essentially, yes, programmers do work at night.
 They are the loud ones, the romantic young lads and lasses who feel night is the only place to work.

 But a large portion of the programmer population is also completely baffled by this.
-Claiming that those working at night simply cannot schedule their lives, have no familial obligations or simply don't understand how spectacular starting your day in the morning can be.
+Claiming that those working at night simply cannot schedule their lives, have no familial obligations or don't understand how spectacular starting your day in the morning can be.

 A large part of this divide, I think, is simply that **it depends**.
 The core reasons for _why_ we work at night, or very early in the morning, or lucked out on a conductive day-time environment appear the same and mostly have to do with deep thought, flow and focus on one's work.